Stephy0595/Excel---Sales-Analysis-Project/README.md

 ID: Unique identifier for each entry

-Marital Status: Indicates the marital status of customers
+Marital Status:Indicates the marital status of customers

 Gender: Gender of the customers